-Sector Taxonomic activity Substantial contribution Rail infrastructure 6.14 Infrastructure for rail transport Mitigation and adaptation: design, construction, modernisation, operation and maintenance of an electrified railway infrastructure; the infrastructure is not used for the transport or storage of fossil fuels 58 Road infrastructure 6.15 Infrastructure enabling low-carbon road transport and public transport (CCM) 6.15 Infrastructure enabling road transport and public transport (CCA) Mitigation and adaptation: the infrastructure is dedicated to zero CO 2 emission vehicles: electric charging points; the infrastructure is not used for the transport or storage of fossil fuels 3.3.
+Sector Taxonomic activity Substantial contribution Rail infrastructure 6.14 Infrastructure for rail transport Mitigation and adaptation : design, construction, modernisation, operation and maintenance of an electrified railway infrastructure; the infrastructure is not used for the transport or storage of fossil fuels 58 Road infrastructure 6.15 Infrastructure enabling low-carbon road transport and public transport (CCM) 6.15 Infrastructure enabling road transport and public transport (CCA) Mitigation and adaptation: the infrastructure is dedicated to zero CO 2 emission vehicles: electric charging points; the infrastructure is not used for the transport or storage of fossil fuels 3.3.
 Manufacture of low carbon technologies for transport Mitigation: repair, maintenance and retrofitting of low-carbon road passenger vehicles in urban and suburban areas Passenger transport 6.1.
-Passenger interurban rail transport Mitigation and adaptation: electric trains with zero direct (tailpipe) CO 2 emissions or bimodal (hybrids) trains 6.3 Urban and suburban transport, road passenger transport Mitigation: urban and suburban electric passenger transport services with direct zero (tailpipe) CO2 emissions or with EURO VI engine (until 31 December 2025) 6.6 Freight transport services by road Mitigation: freight transport services by road with vehicles with direct zero (tailpipe) CO 2 emissions, or vehicles classified as "zero-emission heavy-duty vehicles/low-emission heavy-duty vehicles" Freight transport 6.2 Freight rail transport Mitigation: electric trains with zero direct (tailpipe) CO 2 emissions or bimodal (hybrids) trains; trains and railway wagons are not used to transport fossil fuels 6.14 Infrastructure for rail transport Mitigation: the infrastructure and facilities are used for the transhipment of goods between modes: infrastructure and terminal superstructure for loading, unloading and transhipment of goods
+Passenger interurban rail transport Mitigation and adaptation: electric trains with zero direct (tailpipe) CO 2 emissions or bimodal (hybrids) trains 6.3 Urban and suburban transport, road passenger transport Mitigation: urban and suburban electric passenger transport services with direct zero (tailpipe) CO 2 emissions or with EURO VI engine (until 31 December 2025) 6.6 Freight transport services by road Mitigation: freight transport services by road with vehicles with direct zero (tailpipe) CO 2 emissions, or vehicles classified as "zero-emission heavy-duty vehicles/low-emission heavy-duty vehicles" @ .
+6.2 Freight rail transport Mitigation: electric trains with zero direct (tailpipe) CO 2 emissions or bimodal (hybrids) trains; trains and railway wagons are not used to transport fossil fuels Freight transport 6.14 Infrastructure for rail transport Mitigation: the infrastructure and facilities are used for the transhipment of goods between modes: infrastructure and terminal superstructure for loading, unloading and transhipment of goods

-58 Furthermore, it is specified that, in line with the provisions of the Operational Guide for compliance with the principle of not causing any significant harm to the environment (DNSH), as updated and attached to the State General Accounting Department's RGS circular no. 22 of 14 May 2024, aimed at providing Guidelines on the performance of control and reporting activities of the NRRP Measures, in order to be able to respond positively to the technical screening criterion regarding not causing any significant harm - "Trains and railway wagons must not be used to transport fossil fuels" -, this requirement cannot be requested of the Managers of the railway network as it has no basis in the current regulatory system of access and use of the national railway infrastructure defined under Legislative Decree no. 112/2015, which transposed the European Recast Directive and could therefore be considered discriminatory and arbitrary towards railway undertakings.
+^{57.} OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights, ILO Fundamental Principles.
+58. Furthermore, it is specified that, in line with the provisions of the Operational Guide for compliance with the principle of not causing any significant harm to the environment (DNSH), as updated and attached to the State General Accounting Department's RGS circular no. 22 of 14 May 2024, aimed at providing Guidelines on the performance of control and reporting activities of the NRRP Measures, in order to be able to respond positively to the technical screening criterion regarding not causing any significant harm - "Trains and railway wagons must not be used to transport fossil fuels" -, this requirement cannot be requirement for the principle of the principles.

+requested of the Managers of the railway network as it has no basis in the current regulatory system of access and use of the national railway infrastructure defined under Legislative Decree no. 112/2015, which transposed the European Recast Directive and could therefore be considered discriminatory and arbitrary towards railway undertakings.